Back to all reviews

 If you’re looking for a way to unite your team in a single online workspace, Pumble is the best choice for your team.

-It’s the go-to option for small to medium-sized teams looking to create a centralized collaboration workspace for messaging and team video conferencing.
+Pumble is the go-to option for small to medium-sized teams looking to create a centralized collaboration workspace for messaging and team video conferencing.

-Being much more streamlined and specialized than Team Chat in Zoom, Pumble allows you to:
+Being much more streamlined and specialized than Team chat in Zoom, Pumble allows you to:

 • Effortlessly navigate channels and messages,